 My Thoughts on Poetry and Fiction Markets

 Well, Daniel, this is a rare freelance writing question I'm not 100% comfortable answering because, like you, I'm still hoping to break into some of these types of markets.
 I just submitted my first poem for consideration on January 1st, and I'm planning to start a weekly submission routine soon.
 Similar for short fiction, where I'm focusing on horror short stories more this year.
 I'd be thrilled to get one of each published in 2018.
 But I'll also be thrilled to get some rejections flowing just for the sake of knowing I'm trying.

 So that's what I can suggest: if you want to get published in creative markets, you'll need to get used to the pitching and rejection process.

 Sounds easy enough, but where can you find these kinds of markets to pitch?
 Here are a few places to get you started:

 - The All Freelance Writing Markets Database (You can use the search for markets accepting poetry, or browse to the fiction category.)

 - WritingCareer.com (Keep an eye on new calls for submission here to see what's currently in-demand.)

 - DarkMarkets.com (If you write horror, sci-fi, or anything along those lines you'll find plenty of fiction markets here.)

-If you already have a stockpile of polished poetry and stories you'd like to pitch, a market directory is a good bet.
-If you want to write something new and see what publications are looking for for a specific upcoming issue, then lists like those at Writing Career will be a better fit.
+If you already have a stockpile of work you'd like to pitch, a market directory is a good bet.
+Otherwise, call for submission lists could be a better fit.
 Those places will (hopefully) help you find homes for your fiction, prose, and poetry.

 What about you?
 Can you recommend any market listings or lyric-sales tips for Daniel?
 If so, tell us about them in the comments.